yahsiuhsieh/path-planning-algorithms/README.md

 Run the following commands to excecute the different path planning algorithms.

-1. Modify line 145 in the `main.py` file if you want to switch different path planning algorithms
+1. Modify line 145 in the `main.py` file if you want to run different path planning algorithms

 ```python
 MP = RRTStar.RRTStarPlanner(boundary, blocks)